ambewas/react-introduction/class_outline.md

-advanced topics we did not cover that would usually be used in a production application (add links!!)
+advanced topics we did not cover that would usually be used in a production application (add links and short explanation in course itself)

   - refs & DOM manipulation (if it's unavoidable!)